hiiamboris/red-wiki/docs/[DOC]-Guru-Meditations.md

 Red appears to follow R3 style.

+(TBD: create an example from https://github.com/red/red/issues/1850 that users can play with)

 # `--no-runtime` option
 You can get the compiler to output the "pure" machine code of a Red/System program by using the `--no-runtime` option.
 It will not include the Red runtime so you can't use `print` in the program.
 (You would need to write your own input and output routines).